w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 ## Tools and preferences {#tools}

-People with disabilities access and navigate the Web in different ways, depending on their individual needs and preferences.
+People with disabilities access and navigate digital technology in different ways, depending on their individual needs and preferences.
 Sometimes people configure standard software and hardware according to their needs, and sometimes people use specialized software and hardware that help them perform certain tasks.

 ### More about tools and preferences {#more-about-tools-and-preferences}